AlexSkylark/foundryvtt-animaprime/README.md

 - The Weakened condition, as well as strike targets with resistance, now try to remove dice from the least relevant first.
 The order of attempted removing is: condition dice, bonus dice, threat/progress dice, action dice, strike dice, and ability dice last.

-### Modifications currently under playtest (those can be changed/refined at any moment)

 - GOALS REWORK.
 Instead of having two "sides", goals now are attributed a type: **FRIENDLY** or **HOSTILE**. same as units, who can also be either Friendly (Characters and Allies) or Hostile (Adversities and Hazards).
 When attempting goals, anyone can attempt an achievement action on any goal.
 When trying to advance a goal of your own type, rolls will function normally.
 When rolling an achievement on a goal of the opposite type, however, that represents you are HAMPERING progress on that goal, trying to keep the other side from completing it.
 Offer a description of what are you doing to sabotage the goal or make it more difficult for your opponents to achieve.
 Mechanically, this means:
   - You can't augment your roll with any type of dice other than strike or action dice.
   - instead of adding progress and/or completing the goal, successes in that roll will SUBTRACT progress from the goal, to a minimum of 0.